EttyKitty/ROSIGMA-eTweaks/README.md

 **Dioxine** - developer of the 'X-Piratez' mod, from which I took some sprites, code parts and ideas.

 **Solarius Scorch** - developer of the 'X-Com Files' mod, from which I also took some ideas and sprites.

-Both 'X-Piratez' and 'X-Com Files' are great mods, in which I spent a lot of my time, so a separate big thanks to those guys.
+Both 'X-Piratez' and 'X-Com Files' are great mods, in which I spent a looot of my time, so a separate big thanks to those guys.

 **Meridian** and **Yankes** - developers of the OXCE.
 Nothing even should be said.
 If not for these guys - a lot of the things simply wouldn't be possible to implement.